 Although female dogs that are spayed are at greater risk for urethral sphincter-mechanism incompetence, which can result in urinary incontinence, than are intact female dogs, there is no significant difference in the age at the time of ovariohysterectomy between continent and incontinent dogs being identified- ie no difference between 2 months of age, 6 months of age,2 years of age or 5 years of age.

-So that it continues to develop, with only the very top quality dogs able to continue in the development of the breed.
-We believe that one of the reasons the Australian Labradoodle has had such worldwide success can be attributed to the desexing of pet quality puppies.
+We believe that one of the reasons the Australian Labradoodle has had such worldwide success can be attributed to the desexing of pet quality puppies, be that via early age spay and neuter, gonad sparing surgery or a Spay Secure Contract.
 Because of this the continued development of the breed over the past 25 years has been through top quality stock being used by reputable breeders.

-By requiring our breeders to desex pet quality puppies we are making our breeders responsible for only selecting the very best Australian Labradoodles to leave entire and breed on from.
-It prevents a proliferation of non breed standard labradoodles being bred irresponsibly without regard to temperament, health testing or quality.
+By requiring our breeders to desex pet quality puppies we made our breeders responsible for only selecting the very best Australian Labradoodles to leave entire and breed on from.
+It prevented a proliferation of non breed standard labradoodles being bred irresponsibly without regard to temperament, health testing or quality.

-We believe that through signing our Breeders Code of Ethics, which requires Early spey and neuter, our breeders are demonstrating their dedication to the Australian Labradoodle Breed and it’s well-being for the future.
-Our Accredited Breeders are willing to incurring the extra expense of Early spey and neuter because they believe this is the best way to ensure the very best future and development of the Australian Labradoodle breed.
+We believe that through signing our Breeders Code of Ethics, which requires Early spey and neuter, gonad sparing surgery, or a desexing contract with Spay Secure, our breeders are demonstrating their dedication to the Australian Labradoodle breed and it’s well-being for the future.
+Our Accredited Breeders believe this is the best way to ensure the very best future and development of the Australian Labradoodle breed.

 Many breeds in the past that have become popular have had inexperienced breeders or puppy farms start breeding dogs who are not breeding quality to fulfill the public demand.
 What this has done is created a large number of dogs for the demand but at the expense of the breed itself and the families receiving those puppies.
 The results are devastating with a large increase of genetic defects and unstable temperaments which arise due to non-breeding quality dogs being bred on by breeders who are inexperienced and make bad breeding choices.